SixArm/topics/topics/business-lingo-primer-introduction/index.md

 What I discovered with teammates from non-Western or non-English backgrounds is that business has many social quotations, aphorisms, and idioms that come up frequently and that that teammates are expected to know.

 For example, my peers in San Francisco Bay Area startups will likely know the lingo "Get on the front foot".
 But it turns out this idiom isn't immediately familiar to many people from many other places.
 The topic pages cover idioms, to improve shared understanding.

+## Are there more primers?

+Yes there are three more primers that may be of interest to you.

+Startup Business Primer:

+* Learn about startup concepts that help with entrepreneurship.
+Some examples are pitch decks, market/customer/product discovery, product-market fit (PMF), minimum viable product (MVP), technology industries and sectors, company roles and responsbilties, sales and marketing, venture capital (VC) and investors, legal entities and useful contracts.

+* Get it via [Gumroad](https://gumroad.com/l/startup-business-primer) or [GitHub](https://github.com/sixarm/startup-business-primer)

+Project Management Primer:

+* Learn about concepts that help with leading projects, programs, and portfolios.
+Some examples are the project management life cycle (PMLC), outputs versus outcomes (OVO), Objectives and Key Results (OKRs), Key Performance Indicators (KPIs), SMART criteria, Work Breakdown Structure (WBS), change management, digital transformation, and project management practices includein agile, lean, kanban, and kaizen.

+* Get it via [Gumroad](https://gumroad.com/l/project-management-primer) or [GitHub](https://github.com/sixarm/project-management-primer)

+UI/UX Primer:

+* Learn about user interface (UI) design and user experience (UX) development.
+Some examples are User-Centered Design (UCD), Information Architecture (IA), design management, task analysis, ideation, mockups, use cases, user stories, modeling diagrams, affordances, accessibility, internationalization and localization, UI/UX testing, and AI for UI/UX.

+* Get it via [Gumroad](https://gumroad.com/l/ui-uix-primer) or [GitHub](https://github.com/sixarm/ui-uix-primer)